Azure/azure-sdk-for-python/doc/deprecation_process.md

 - Once the PR has been approved by codeowner, merge.
 - You're responsible for fixing any CI issues related to this PR.

-Example post-deprecation PR for azure-cognitiveservices-language-luis [here](https://github.com/Azure/azure-sdk-for-python/pull/36908).
+Example post-deprecation PR for azure-cognitiveservices-language-spellcheck [here](https://github.com/Azure/azure-sdk-for-python/pull/37459/files).

 # Step 6: Update API Documentation